danielmesquitta/asyncloop/README.md

 ### Loop

-A common pattern in Go is for-looping over a slice of elements in parallel using a wait group.
+A common pattern in Go is for-looping over a slice of elements in parallel using goroutines with wait group and/or channels.

 The Loop function offers this functionality through an easy-to-use interface.